The Crown Prosecution Service (CPS) is the main prosecuting authority in England and Wales.

 The Magistrates’ Court Team is made up of prosecutors, supported by a team of administrators, who help to ensure cases are prepared digitally and ready for court.
 Our prosecutors either work as advocates in the Magistrates’ Courts across Kent, Surrey and Sussex or in one of our offices preparing cases where we anticipate people will plead not guilty and the case will go to trial.

 The Crown Court team has prosecutors and a team of paralegal and administrative staff, who help to prepare cases.
 The majority of prosecutors in this team review cases and ensure they are ready for court, but we have a team of Crown Advocates, who prosecute cases in the Crown Court.

 Our Complex Casework Unit (CCU) deals with the most complex cases in the South East and handles one of the largest volumes of complex cases in the country.
 Their work includes dealing with human trafficking, cross border crimes, “cold case” murders, fatal road collisions, sudden infant death, substantial fraud, money laundering and major public disorder offences.

 Our Rape and Serious Sexual Offences team (RASSO) is staffed by specially trained lawyers and paralegal officers and they handle rape cases, including attempted rape, along with child sexual abuse cases, including historic cases and all other serious sexual offences.

 Working with you

 CPS South East is committed to providing the best possible service we can to victims and witnesses in our cases, as they are vital in helping us to bring people to justice.

-We also work with the members of our Local Scrutiny Involvement Panel to improve the prosecution process as a whole.
-The panel is made up of community representatives and invited members from other agencies in the criminal justice system, such as the police.
-They look at our performance and also review randomly selected cases of hate crime and violence against women and girls to see where improvements can be made.
+We work with the members of our Local Scrutiny Involvement Panels to improve the prosecution process as a whole.
+They are made up of community representatives and invited members from other agencies in the criminal justice system, such as the police.
+One panel looks at hate crime, while the other focuses on violence against women and girls.
+They both review our performance and randomly selected cases to see where improvements can be made.